sehrope/node-pg-db/README.md

 * rollback - triggered when a transaction is about to be rolled back.
 * rollbackComplete - triggered after a transaction is rolled back.

+# Building and Testing
+To buld the module run:

+    $ make

+To run the tests first create a `test/env` file.
+You can use `test/env.example` as a template.
+Edit the `DATABASE_URL` property to point to a Postgres database.

+Then, to run the tests run:

+    $ make test

 # License
 See the [LICENSE](LICENSE) file for details.